 After his discharge, we are not quite sure where Arthur went – we certainly cannot find him in the 1911 Census.
 We do know that he married Olive May Brown on 15 January 1913 in Roath, St Saviour, having two children Reginald Arthur Anstee (b 5 August 1915) and Hilda May Anstee (b 6 December 1919 Worcester).

 We have very few details of Arthur’s World War One story as we cannot locate his Service Records.
-He must have signed up fairly early in the conflict, either in 1914 or early 1915, and he was posted to the Welsh Regiment as a Private (Service Number: 2498).
+We know that he signed up for active service in 1914 (per ‘Glamorgan Gazette‘ 21 June 1918), and he was posted to the Welsh Regiment as a Private (Service Number: 2498).
 He then entered the Theatre of War ‘2b’ (Gallipoli, Dardanelles) on 9 August 1915.